openshift-assisted/assisted-ui/hacks/README.md

   - Description:
     - Unless automated in the future, copy&paste all PR titles since last release.
     - To do so, use this [sorted list of closed PRs](https://github.com/openshift-assisted/assisted-ui-lib/pulls?q=is%3Apr+is%3Aclosed+sort%3Aupdated-desc)
-  - *Note:* As a consequence, a GitHub action is trigerred on new tag created to build the library, publish to npmjs.com and generate a PR in the `assisted-ui-lib`
+  - *Note:* As a consequence, a GitHub action is triggered on new tag created to build the library, publish to npmjs.com and generate a PR in the `assisted-ui-lib`
   - *Note:* It is recommended to use GitHub web to compose a release to keep track of changes.
-However, the GitHub action doing majority of the work can be trigerred by a new tag only.
+However, the GitHub action doing majority of the work can be triggered by a new tag only.
   - **Close/re-open** [a generated PR in the assisted-ui-lib](https://github.com/openshift-assisted/assisted-ui-lib/pulls) which is increasing project's version.
     - **Approve this PR and merge A.S.A.P.** to avoid other PRs slipping in
     - *Note:* It is a GitHub's feature that an action can not trigger execution of another action.
 So without close/reopen the CI will not be executed on this PR.